 In 1974, Congress passed the Real Estate Settlement Procedures Act (RESPA) to regulate and monitor the real estate industry.
 Since that time, RESPA has mystified more than one real estate professional.
 Now that RESPA is being enforced by the Consumer Financial Protection Bureau (CFPB) instead of HUD, activities that may have been allowed in the past may no longer be considered legal.

-In an effort to close gaps and provide further insight into RESPA, the National Association of Realtors has published a FAQ list on their website – RESPA FAQ.
+In an effort to close gaps and provide further insight into RESPA, the NAR has published a FAQ list on their website – RESPA FAQ.
 It is a long and thorough list.
 To save you time, we have distilled the most pertinent parts of this FAQ sheet for you.

 Referrals: Who Pays for What and Why?